HL7/fhir-ips/input/pagecontent/design.md

 ### Must Support
 In the context of the IPS, mustSupport on any data element SHALL be interpreted as follows:
 * Implementers conforming to the IPS Implementation Guide, when creating IPS content
-  * SHALL be capable of including mustSupport data elements.
+  * SHALL be capable of including mustSupport data elements for generated IPS profiles.
+For avoidance of doubt, it is not required to support mustSupport elements within optional IPS profiles when they are not included.
 * Implementers conforming to the IPS Implementation Guide, when receiving IPS content
   * SHALL be capable of processing resource instances containing  mustSupport data elements without generating an error or causing the application to fail.
   * SHOULD be capable of displaying mustSupport data elements for human use, or processing (e.g. storing) them for other purposes.